gjbex/worker-ng/docs_user/docs/monitoring.md

-This will summarize the status of the work items every 60 seconds.  *Note:* use a reasonable value for the update period, this will cause load on the login node where you run this ocmmand.
+This will summarize the status of the work items every 60 seconds.  *Note:* use a reasonable value for the update period, this will cause load on the login node where you run this command.

 The `wsummarize` command has various command line options to get a more detailed analysis of perfornmance issues.
 For instance, to get statistics on